marklit/tiles2columns/README.md

             --distance=0.05
 ```

 The point defined above is marked with a black dot.
 Its radius is outlined with a green circle.
 The radius' bounding box is outlined with a red box.
-The four zoom-level 14 OSM tiles intersecting that red box are outlined in orange.
+There are four figurative OSM tiles intersecting that red box are outlined in orange.

-Any data in those four tiles will be downloaded.
+Any data in those tiles will be downloaded.

 ![QGIS](qgis-bin_U5j7EN3HNm.png)